Paul Touvier

 Paul Claude Marie Touvier (/fr/; 3 April 1915 – 17 July 1996) was a French Nazi collaborator and war criminal during World War II in Occupied France.
-In 1994, he became the first Frenchman ever convicted of crimes against humanity, for his participation in the Holocaust under Vichy France.
+In 1994, he became the first Frenchman convicted of crimes against humanity, for his participation in the Holocaust under Vichy France.

 Early life

 Paul Claude Marie Touvier was born on 3 April 1915 in Saint-Vincent-sur-Jabron, Alpes de Haute-Provence, in southeastern France.
 His family was devoutly Roman Catholic, lower-middle-class and extremely conservative.
 He was one of 11 children, and the oldest of the five boys.
 He served as an altar boy when he was young, and attended a seminary for a year, intending to become a priest.

 Touvier's mother, Eugenie, was an orphan who was raised by nuns.
 As an adult, she was very religious and went to Mass every day.
 She died when Touvier was a teenager.
 His father, François Touvier, was a tax collector in Chambéry, after having retired after serving as a career soldier for 19 years.
 Touvier's father was very conservative, an admirer of the monarchist and anti-parliamentarist Charles Maurras and L'Action Française.

 Paul Touvier graduated from the Institute Saint Francis de Sales in Chambéry at the age of 16.
 When he turned 21, his father got him a job as a clerk at the local railroad station, where he was working when World War II began.
 Touvier was mobilized for the war effort in 1939.
 After the Vichy government was created, Touvier and his family were firm supporters of its leader Philippe Pétain.
 Father and son joined the Vichy veterans' group when it was founded in 1941.